aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Ūdenstilpju platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, water from the [Landscape classification](#Ch05.03) are selected (values equal to 200 are reclassified to value 1, others as 0).
-Then the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+**Procedure:** First, the waters from the [Landscape classification](#Ch05.03) are selected (value 200 is reclassified to value 1; all others are set to 0).
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared